n0shake/Public-APIs/README.md

 - [Reddit](https://github.com/reddit/reddit/wiki/API) - API to build clients, crawlers, scrapers, and browser extensions. ![Open Source](https://raw.githubusercontent.com/abhishekbanthia/Public-APIs/master/opensource.png "Open Source")
 - [Snapchat](https://github.com/mgp25/SC-API) - PHP library of Snapchat’s private API. #Private
 - [Telegram](https://core.telegram.org/) - The Telegram API allows you to build your own customized Telegram clients.
+- [Trash Nothing](https://trashnothing.com/developer) - Build apps on top of one of the largest freecycling and reuse communities with millions of people giving away thousands of free items every day.
 - [Twitch](https://dev.twitch.tv/docs) - The Twitch API enables you to develop your own applications using the rich feature set that Twitch provides.
 - [Twitter](https://dev.twitter.com/) - Enables an app to interact with most of Twitter’s functions.
 - [Tumblr](https://www.tumblr.com/docs/en/api/v2) - Create new ways to use Tumblr with access to content, likes, followers, and drafts.